 Here’s what a standard scoresheet looks like:

-Further in this article, I am going to discuss in detail how to write down the moves following the standard procedure.
+Ahead in this article, I am going to discuss in detail how to write down the moves following the standard procedure.

 But before that, you may think, even though electronic chess boards are capable of recording the moves then why do chess players write down their moves?